Vinny0712/prototype_flutter/README.md

- authentication flow implemented with Firebase and Flutter using Dart
+ authentication flow implemented with Firebase and Flutter using Dart and BLOC architecture for state management

 ## Features implemented